 Next, select your primary client in the People panel (the first person on the panel) to the right side of the screen.
 His personal details will display.

-Change his name, gender and birth date to match those of the surviving client but in this case enter the correct surname (e.g. "Susanna Smith" rather than "Susan ORIG Smith").
+You can now change his name, gender and birth date to match those of the surviving client but in this case enter the correct surname (e.g. "Susanna Smith" rather than "Susan ORIG Smith"

-This is a trick, as the software will not normally allow two people in the plan to share the same name, even temporarily.
+The reason for the above 'trick' is that the software will not allow two people in the plan to share the same name, even temporarily, and so it's important that you continue to differentiate the two individuals, while in the process of switching them.

 Next, follow the instructions in the following topic >>